nigilmohra/Digital_Modulation/Readme.md

 ## 1.1.
 SineWave Generator

 There are multiple methods to generate a sine wave in Verilog, such as mathematical calculations, CORDIC algorithms, and lookup tables (LUTs).
-For this project, a LUT-based method is used due to its efficiency and simplicity, especially when implementing hardware systems like FPGA.
+For this project, a LUT-based method is used due to its efficiency and simplicity.

 |  ![SineWave](https://github.com/user-attachments/assets/b3003268-4630-42b6-a39b-a11163bc6d6d) |
 |:----:|